 Until now, no president has attempted to rescind a monument designation made by his predecessor.
-Executive Order 13792 directed the Secretary of the Interior to review all national monuments designated or expanded after January 1, 1996, that either include more than 100,000 acres of public lands or for which the Secretary determines inadequate "public outreach and coordination with relevant stakeholders" occurred.91 Following this Executive Order, on May 11, 2017, the Department of the Interior announced that it was accepting public comments on twenty-seven monuments that it intended to review, including the Grand Staircase-Escalante National Monument and Bears Ears National Monument.92 The public comment period was open for just sixty days, yet the Interior Department received nearly 3 million comments.93 Secretary of https://perma.cc/4PQR-A7BP.

-the Secretary of Commerce should consider initiating the process under the National Marine Sanctuaries Act to designate the Monument Expansion area and the Monument seaward of the Hawaiian Islands National Wildlife Refuge and Midway Atoll National Wildlife Refuge and Battle of Midway National Memorial as a National Marine Sanctuary to supplement and complement existing authorities.
+Executive Order 13792 directed the Secretary of the Interior to review all national monuments designated or expanded after January 1, 1996, that either include more than 100,000 acres of public lands or for which the Secretary determines inadequate "public outreach and coordination with relevant stakeholders" occurred.
+Following this Executive Order, on May 11, 2017, the Department of the Interior announced that it was accepting public comments on twenty-seven monuments that it intended to review, including the Grand Staircase-Escalante National Monument and Bears Ears National Monument.
+The public comment period was open for just sixty days, yet the Interior Department received nearly 3 million comments which were "overwhelmingly in favor of maintaining existing monuments."
+Secretary of the Secretary of Commerce should consider initiating the process under the National Marine Sanctuaries Act to designate the Monument Expansion area and the Monument seaward of the Hawaiian Islands National Wildlife Refuge and Midway Atoll National Wildlife Refuge and Battle of Midway National Memorial as a National Marine Sanctuary to supplement and complement existing authorities.